DipanshuK04/Flappy_bird_RL/README.md

 - There are two actions in this Environment
   - 0 = Do Nothing
   - 1 = Flap
-- After taking Flap as action bird changes its direction by 45° (In this case we have taken direction 0°)
+- After taking Flap as action bird changes its direction by 45° (In this case we have fixed the direction to 0°)

 ### Reward